Austin-TB/poppy/README.md

 ## Installation

 No installation is required.
-Simply download the [`Driver Update Checker.exe`](https://github.com/Austin-TB/poppy/releases/download/Beta/Poppy.exe) file to your computer.
+Simply download [`the latest release`](https://github.com/Austin-TB/poppy/releases/download/Beta/Poppy.exe) to your computer.

 ## Running the Application